codaaa19/os232/links.md

 <p>14. <a href = "https://blog.foldersecurityviewer.com/understanding-ntfs-permissions/">Understanding NTFS Permissions </a> ----- > This article explain the introduction and basic concept about NTFS, their definitions, and how does NTFS works.  </p>

 # WEEK 5
 <p> 15. <a href = "https://www.scaler.com/topics/memory-management-in-operating-system/">Memory Management in operating system</a> ----- > This article describe about the definition about memory management in operating system.
 Memory management moves processes from primary memory to secondary memory and vice versa.
-It also keeps track of available memory, memory allocation, and unallocated.
+It also keeps track of available memory, memory allocation, and unallocated. </p>
-<p> 16. <a href = "https://www.scaler.com/topics/memory-management-in-linux/">Memory management in linux</a> ----- > This article make me understand about memory management in linux, especially about linux key such as virtual memory primer, concept of memory pages, page cache, and many more.
+<p> 16. <a href = "https://www.scaler.com/topics/memory-management-in-linux/">Memory management in linux</a> ----- > This article make me understand about memory management in linux, especially about linux key such as virtual memory primer, concept of memory pages, page cache, and many more.</p>

+# WEEK 6
+<p> 17. <a href = "https://man7.org/linux/man-pages/man2/fork.2.html"> Fork in linux </a>  ----- > This article give detail explanation about fork in linux, especially parents and child relationship.
+<p> 18. <a href = "https://www.youtube.com/watch?v=CaWgJIbwb-4"> Fork() linux </a>  ----- > This article give an visual explanation about linux with videos and examples.